kevinveenbirkenbach/cymais/roles/pc-developer-tools-php/README.md

 ## Running the Role
 To use this role:
-1. Clone the `computer-playbook` repository to your system.
+1. Clone the `cymais` repository to your system.
 2. Navigate to the `roles/pc-developer-tools-php` directory within the repository.
 3. Run the role using Ansible, ensuring you have the necessary permissions for installing packages.